Skip to content

 7. Makefile

-The repository includes a Makefile at the project root:
+The repository includes a Makefile at the project root with development automation:

 PYTHON_VERSION = 3.12.4